Dagger Types

 Arguments

-• f: The function to be called upon execution of the Thunk.
+• fargs: The function and arguments to be called upon execution of the Thunk.

 • kwargs: The properties describing unique behavior of this Thunk.
 Details